Kitchen Confidence

 Yields: crispy white, runny yolk

 Heat a half tablespoon of butter in a small non-stick pan over medium high heat.
 When the butter is sizzling but nowhere near smoking, crack 1 egg into the pan.
 Season with salt and pepper.
 As soon as the edges look brown and crackly, gently flip the egg.
-With your spatula, press on the thicker areas of white hear the yolk so that they flood into the pan and cook quickly.
+With your spatula, press on the thicker areas of white near the yolk so that they flood into the pan and cook quickly.
 Season again with salt and pepper.
 As soon as your whites are set, slide the egg onto one piece of toast.

 Backbone egg